 After using the knife, we prefer the unsharpened swage for a survival/utility knife.
-The blade length of the Full-size Ka-Bar knife is 7 inches and blade thickness of the Ka-Bar knife is 0.165 inches.
+The blade length of the Full-size Ka-Bar knife is 7 inches and a blade thickness of the Ka-Bar knife is 0.165 inches.

 Steel: The Ka-Bar knife is made of Cro-Van Steel (Chrome and Vanadium), which according to the Kabar is also known as Sharon Steel Co.
 170-06, 1095 Cro-Van or 1095CV.
 You can sharpen this steel on virtually any rock you find near you.
-It's not so stainless.
-Sure it can rust, but again it's not a disadvantage because a mineral oil is enough to resolve this issue.
+It’s not so stainless.
+Sure it can rust, but again it’s not a disadvantage because mineral oil is enough to resolve this issue.

 Handle: The leather-stack handle provides an excellent grip, and the balance of the knife is perfect.
 It also features a flat grind, 20-degree edge angle, leather handle, clip, and a USMC stamp, honoring the brave marines who have sported the knife for nearly a century.

-Overall: The KA-BAR is definitely not a new technology, it’s one hell of a well-made tool using traditional hand crafted methods; of course, 1095 cro-van steel.
-You can certainly find more exotic, more appealing and more tactical/cool looking knives than this but either way this knife will not let you down.
+Overall: The KA-BAR is definitely not a new technology, it’s one hell of a well-made tool using traditional handcrafted methods; of course, 1095 crovan steel.
+You can certainly find more exotic, more appealing and more ‘tactical/cool looking’ knives than this but either way, this knife will not let you down.

 This knife has all the features that you might be looking for in a quality bushcraft carbon steel blade knife to go into our daypack.
 We recommend this knife without hesitation to anyone looking for a great wilderness knife at an affordable price.

-It's thick blade resists flex or breaking even when used to the baton.
+Its thick blade resists flex or breaking even when used to the baton.
 The aggressive Scandinavian-ground blade is easy to sharpen and maintain in the field.

 Steel: One of the best things about Morakniv is their use of high-quality Sandvik steel.
 Sandvik is a Swedish engineering company that provides Morakniv with the steel that they use for all of their blades, and they’re known for their exceptional products.

 This steel has a finer grain with more regular carbon deposits than other steels, which makes it even stubborn and more permanent than knives made with other steel.
-And not to forget that it's a carbon steel.
+And not to forget that it’s carbon steel.

 Handle: The Bushcraft, like most of Mora’s offerings, has a rubberized handgrip for comfort and stability.
-It’s very slip resistant, even in wet or muddy conditions, and easy to grasp on to when you’re wearing gloves or have very frozen hands.
+It’s very slip-resistant, even in wet or muddy conditions, and easy to grasp on to when you’re wearing gloves or have very frozen hands.